-How to Exchange Shares or Transfer Your Account Your Choices
+How to Exchange Shares or Transfer Your Account

 Your Choices Important Information for You to Know Exchange Privilege Selling shares of one fund to purchase shares of another BlackRock Fund ("exchanging") Investor or Institutional Shares of the Fund are generally exchangeable for shares of the same class of another BlackRock Fund.
 No exchange privilege is available for Class R Shares.
 You can exchange \$1,000 or more of Investor Shares from one fund into the same class of another fund which offers that class of shares (you can exchange less than \$1,000 of Investor Shares if you already have an account in the fund into which you are exchanging).
 Investors who currently own Institutional Shares of the Fund may make exchanges into Institutional Shares of other BlackRock Funds except for investors holding shares through certain client accounts at Financial Intermediaries that are omnibus with the Fund and do not meet applicable minimums.
 There is no required minimum amount with respect to exchanges of Institutional Shares.
 You may only exchange into a share class and fund that are open to new investors or in which you have a current account if the fund is closed to new investors.
 Some of the BlackRock Funds impose a different initial or deferred sales charge schedule.
 The CDSC will continue to be measured from the date of the original purchase.
 The CDSC schedule applicable to your original purchase will apply to the shares you receive in the exchange and any subsequent exchange.
 To exercise the exchange privilege, you may contact your Financial Intermediary.
 Alternatively, if your account is held directly with BlackRock, you may: (i) call (800) 441-7762 and speak with one of our representatives, (ii) make the exchange via the Internet by accessing your account online at www.blackrock.com/funds, or (iii) send a written request to the Fund at the address on the back cover of this prospectus.
 Please note, if you indicated on your New Account Application that you did not want the Telephone Exchange Privilege, you will not be able to place exchanges via the telephone until you update this option either in writing or by calling (800) 441-7762.
 The Fund has the right to reject any telephone request for any reason.
-Although there is currently no limit on the number of exchanges that you can make, the exchange privilege may be modified or terminated at any time in the future.
-The Fund may suspend or terminate your exchange privilege at any time for any reason, including if the Fund believes, in its sole discretion, that you are engaging in market timing activities.
-See "Short Term Trading Policy" below.
-For Federal income tax purposes a share exchange is a taxable event and a capital gain or loss may be realized.
-Please consult your tax adviser or other Financial Intermediaries before making an exchange request.
-Transfer Shares to Another Financial Intermediary Transfer to a participating Financial Intermediary You may transfer your shares of the Fund only to another Financial Intermediary that has entered into an agreement with the Distributor.
+Alth Transfer Shares to Another Financial Intermediary Transfer to a participating Financial Intermediary Intermediary before making an exchange request.
+You may transfer your shares of the Fund only to another Financial Intermediary that has entered into an agreement with the Distributor.
 Certain shareholder services may not be available for the transferred shares.
 All future trading of these assets must be coordinated by the receiving firm.
 If your account is held directly with BlackRock, you may call (800) 441-7762 with any questions; otherwise please contact your Financial Intermediary to accomplish the transfer of shares.
-Transfer to a non- participating Financial Intermediary You must either: • Transfer your shares to an account with the Fund; or • Sell your shares, paying any applicable deferred sales charge.
+Transfer to a non-participating Financial Intermediary You must either: • Transfer your shares to an account with the Fund; or • Sell your shares, paying any applicable deferred sales charge.
 If your account is held directly with BlackRock, you may call (800) 441-7762 with any questions; otherwise please contact your Financial Intermediary to accomplish the transfer of shares.